jorants/CoronaMelderCDN/README.md

 To use any of the scripts, first install the the requirements.
 We advise you to make a virtual enviorment first, but when in a hurry you can run `pip3 install --user -r requirements.txt`.

-First fetch was on 05-10-2020, subsequent fetches are timestampt bot in the meta date file and in the commit message.
+First fetch was on 05-10-2020, subsequent fetches are timestamped both in the meta date file and in the commit message.